aeonSolutions/AeonLabs-Monitor-Fresh-Reinforced-concrete-Hardening-Strength-maturity/README.md

 <br>

 <p align="center">
-If you like this smart device pcb electronics and /or its firmware C++ code consider supporting this project with a one time domation.
-Links bellow at the bottom and on the rigth side pane.
+If you like this smart device pcb electronics and /or its firmware C++ code consider supporting this project with a one time domation. <br>
+ Links bellow at the bottom and on the rigth side pane. <br>
  Thank you.
 </p>

 <br>